Scale-free behavior of weight distributions of connectomes: Introduction

-While neuronal distance distributions are known to follow exponential rule~\cite{RavaszNEU2013}, degree distributions exhibit more fat-tailed like distribution tails, typically stretched exponential~\cite{GastnerSCIREP2016}.
-Scale-free behavior was found at the global level of weights in case of large human white matter boundles~\cite{OdorPRE2016} and in case of neural links of the hemibrain~\cite{OdorPRR2022}.

-It was previously hypothesized that functional brain networks follow scale-free behaviors characterized by the presence of power-laws~\cite{EguiluzPRL2005,HeuvelNEUROIM2008}.
+\mage{Brain criticality hypothesis states that the brain activity persists between periods of rapid extinction and amplification~\cite{BeggsFRONTIERSPHYSIO2012}.
+According to theoretical and experimental evidences, the brain functions close to this region~\cite{BeggsJNEURO2003, HilgetagPHILOTRANS2000, ShewNEUSCI2013, HaimoviciARXIV2013,Hahn-2017} which optimizes its computational capabilities~\cite{BeggsFRONTIERSPHYSIO2012}.
+In critical dynamics, a common marker of criticality in a system is the presence of power-law distributed quantities.
+Previously, it has been hypothesized that functional brain networks follow scale-free behaviors characterized by the presence of power-laws~\cite{EguiluzPRL2005,HeuvelNEUROIM2008}.
 Power-laws signal a certain amount of self-organization, either through replication (as in biological/metabolic networks) or growth and preferential attachment (as in sociological/technological networks)~\cite{BarabasiSCIENCE1999,PiekniewskiIEEE2009}.
-Moreover, it has been proposed that the so-called \textit{scale-free} property enables effective communication using a limited number of core nodes that serve as information flow hubs such as in the case of transportation or airline networks~\cite{ZuccaBIORX2019}.
-In statistical physics, power laws are important because they appear when there is a change from an ordered to an unordered phase in the absence of a distinctive length scale.
-The brain functions close to this crucial region, according to theoretical and empirical evidence~\cite{BeggsJNEURO2003, HilgetagPHILOTRANS2000, ShewNEUSCI2013, HaimoviciARXIV2013,Hahn-2017}.
+Moreover, it has been proposed that the so-called \textit{scale-free} property enables effective communication using a limited number of core nodes that serve as information flow hubs such as in the case of transportation networks~\cite{ZuccaBIORX2019}.
+Although there are many possible mechanisms that produce power-laws~\cite{TouboulPRE2017}, critical behavior optimizes information processing.
+Power-laws can therefore be used as a tool to look into the criticality of neural systems data~\cite{TinkerSYSNEURO2014}.}

-In this work, we investigate how critical learning mechanisms affect the weight and strength distributions of node connections of human and non-human connectomes on both the global and the local scale.
-To serve as a developmental comparison, we compare a fruit fly larva to that of an adult fruit fly brain.
+\mage{One of the main neural processes that occur during a living organism's lifespan is learning.
+Learning takes place because of the alterations in the strength and number of connections that happen between existing neurons.
+Additionally, frequently used pathways are reinforced and decay with inactivity more formally called Long-Term Potentiation (LTP) and Long-Term Depression (LTD), respectively~\cite{OwensLIFESCIED2017, ParkKORJPHYS2014}.
+In this work, we investigate how critical learning mechanisms (function) affect the weight and strength distributions of node connections (form) of human and non-human connectomes on both the global and the local scale.
+In the absence of availability of baby connectome datasets, we utilize a fruit fly larva and adult fruit fly data to study the developmental changes that has occurred.}